A designer based out of NYC/NJ. She collaborates on projects to bring sustainable and culturally responsive designs to life.

 As a trained architect and designer, Sydne Nance aims to improve the future of the built environment by advocating for culturally responsive and sustainable design principles.
 Passionate about diversifying design education and leadership, Sydne prioritizes empowering underrepresented youth and college level students.

-She is interested in working with biobased and nontoxic materials, as well as methods of reintegrating vernacular building traditions into future architecture.
+She is interested in working with biobased and nontoxic materials, as well as methods of adapting vernacular building traditions into future architecture.

-Sydne currently contributes to Henning Larsen’s New York studio.
-Outside of work, she volunteers as the Editorial Assistant and Archivist for Madame Architect, a digital magazine celebrating women.
-She is active in industry organizations, American Institute of Architects (AIA) and National Organization for Minority Architects (NOMA), and commits to improving the broader architectural community.
+Sydne currently contributes to Henning Larsen’s New York studio collaborating on sustainable architectural projects and research.
+Outside of work, she is a member of industry organizations, American Institute of Architects (AIA) Architectural League of New York, and National Organization for Minority Architects (NOMA), and commits to improving the broader architectural community.
 In 2023, Sydne was the honored with the Associate of the Year award through the AIA New Jersey Chapter.

 Bio